LustKrieg/Portfolio/README.md

 - 👋 Hi, I’m @LustKrieg
-- 👀 I’m interested in working as as programmer and creating helful projects for people.
+- 👀 I’m interested in working as a programmer and creating helful projects for people.
 - 🌱 I’m currently learning Python, zsh, bash
 - 💞️ I’m looking to collaborate on some python projects
 - 📫 How to reach me: Lust_Krieg everywhere